hypothesis/vision/archetypes.md

 User Archetypes
 ===========

 It might be useful for us to have notions of archetypal users of Hypothes.is.
-Each of us could play different roles at different times.
-Archetypes will have specific objectives and because of those specific requirements, patterns of use and interactions with other counterparties.
+Each of us can play different roles at different times.
+Archetypes have specific objectives and because of those, patterns of use and interactions with other counterparties.

 This is an incomplete list, with stub descriptions.
 Please help complete and refine.